casper-network/docs-archive/glossary/M.rst

 Mainnet
 ^^^^^^^
-The live, decentralized, public Casper platform, with version 1.0.
+The live, decentralized, and public Casper platform, with version 1.0.